ipfs/community/js-code-guidelines.md

 script:
   - npm run coverage
 after_success:
-  - npm run coverage-publish
+  - npm run coverage publish
 ```

 ##### `.gitignore`

-To avoid checking in unwanted files, the `.gitignore` file should follow
+To avoid checking in unwanted files, the `.gitignore` file should follow the [example](examples/.gitignore).
-the [example](examples/.gitignore).
 This is if you are using `aegir` - smaller projects can use smaller `.gitignore` files.

 ##### `.npmignore`

-Npm uses the `.gitignore` by default, so we have to add a `.npmignore` file
-to ensure we actually ship `lib` and `dist` files.
+NPM uses the `.gitignore` by default, so we have to add a `.npmignore` file to ensure we actually ship `lib` and `dist` files.
 You can use this [example](examples/.npmignore) to get started.

 ##### Dependency management